 Once one to three year objectives and goals have been determined, participants then brainstorm various ways those initiatives could be implemented.
 Each idea will be compared based on a variety of factors, such as, how easy the initiative is to implement, how much it will cost, how much impact it will have, etc. Initiatives will be prioritized based on this factor rating.
 For example, if high impact, high improved efficiency, and low degree of difficulty are important to your organization, this process will help identify those initiatives that best meet those criteria.
 Once initiatives have been determined, participants will be guided through a process of determining how they are to be measured and what cost or savings are to be expected.

 In this process, participants will develop a sustainability project plan and associated timeline.
-The project plan will focus on the first year initiatives and determine sub-tasks, who will be involved, data being tracked and projected start and completion dates.
-A comprehensive Return on Investment (ROI) will also be developed with the first year initiatives so an organization can clearly see expected costs and savings.
+The project plan will focus on the first-year initiatives and determine sub-tasks, who will be involved, data being tracked and projected start and completion dates.
+A comprehensive cost-benefit analysis will also be developed with the first year initiatives so an organization can clearly see expected costs and savings.

 This process will identify key stakeholders within an organization including; clients, vendors, community groups, non-profit associations, government bodies, and other groups of people who impact and/or are impacted by your organization.
-Once stakeholders are identified, the participants will determine type of relationship it has with each stakeholder and its relationship with sustainability initiatives.
-Finally the participants map out steps to take to engage stakeholders in the sustainability process and plan.
+Once stakeholders are identified, staff will determine type of relationship it has with each stakeholder and its relationship with sustainability initiatives.
+Finally the staff map out steps to take to engage stakeholders in the sustainability process and plan.

 Although sustainability initiatives improve an organization and benefit the environment, the change involved can be stressful to employees and staff.
 It is important for organizations to understand the complexity of change and how to avoid sabotage.
 This process will guide participants to develop a change management strategy and plan to ensure the sustainability plan will be successful.
 This process will also identify key leverage points in the sustainability plan along with identification of key individuals within an organization who will be integral to implementation.